 If you love sorbet, also try my easy 2-ingredient homemade strawberry sorbet recipe!Print

-This quick and simple recipe is perfect for a healthy dairy-free treat for kids or adults!
+This quick and simple Homemade Mango Sorbet recipe is perfect for a healthy dairy-free treat for kids or adults!
 It is ready instantly with no freezing or ice cream machine required.

 The tropical, sweet mango becomes silky and creamy when blended.
 A touch of maple syrup helps bring out the mango's natural sweetness but you could skip it if desired.
 A splash or two of non-dairy milk helps with blending if needed but isn't required either.

-- Add mango and maple syrup to a good quality blender and blend on low speed.
-Use the blender’s tamper (also known as a plunger) with the blender lid on to push the ingredients into the blades as they move slowly on low speed.
+- Add frozen mango to a high-speed blender and blend on low speed.
+Use the blender's tamper (also known as a plunger) with the blender lid on to push the ingredients into the blades as they move slowly on low speed.
 Continue to push the frozen mango into the blades until the mixture is smooth and creamy.

-- Once the sorbet is smooth and creamy and no chunks remain, scoop it out of the blender using an ice cream scooper.
-Divide into two bowls and garnish with fresh mint if desired.
+- Once the sorbet is smooth and creamy and no chunks remain, scoop it out of the blender using a spoon or an ice cream scooper.
+Divide into bowls and garnish with fresh mint if you are feeling fancy.
 Serve and enjoy immediately.